Seneca-ICTOER/SPO600/docs/G-6502/6502-emulator.md

 ### Comments

-any characters on a line following an unquoted semicolon `;` are treated as a comment and ignored.
+Any characters on a line following an unquoted semicolon `;` are treated as a comment and ignored.

 ## Using the Debugger